 Modern tyres are constructed to be ever more puncture resistant.
 That said, sod’s law says there will be more sharp objects on the road to test them.
+This doesn’t help if you already have the puncture.
+Chances are a small hole can be plugged with a plugging kit, but a plug kit fix should only be regarded as a temporary measure.

 The offending can be anything from fixings like bolts, nails or screws, glass fragments or even natural objects like thorns, twigs or stones.